 The International Secretariat will be at full capacity with 40 staff, mainly located in Oslo, some on remote working contracts.
 Additional project-funded staff located in Oslo and with international partners.

-There will be several joint projects with key partners on priority themes, notably on BO transparency, commodity trading, contract transparency and energy transition.
+There will be several joint projects with key partners on priority themes, notably on BO transparency, commodity trading, contract transparency and the energy transition.

 Policy priorities and strategic shifts are supported by a strategic communications effort, tailored to key audiences.
-Communications are accessible and the EITI’s mission and priorities are well understood.
+Communications are accessible and the EITI’s mission, priorities and impact are well understood.

 Stronger partnerships established with international organisations including the EU, IMF, OECD and the World Bank, centred on country work and the increased use and uptake of EITI data and information.